Bachelor of Arts (Fine Art)Program details

 There’s no better way to learn about art than by making it.

-Studios are complemented by studies in the history and theory of art, and in the professional skills you’ll need to succeed in the arts and creative industries.
+Studios are complemented by studies in art history, theories and cultures, and in the professional skills you’ll need to succeed in the arts and creative industries.

 This degree is also delivered in Hong Kong.
 Visit the Hong Kong Art School for information and to apply for this option.